xaya/xaya_docs/games.md

 # Games on the Blockchain

 This document describes how games in Xyon are structured and how they interact with the core Xyon blockchain.
+By following these rules, games ensure that they fit well into the Xyon ecosystem and that the [game-specific Xyon interface](interface.md) works well for them.

 ## Basic Model